Lviv Urban Forum

 students

-• *Pricing policy: 400 UAH in April, 800 UAH in May, 1000 UAH in June.
+• *Pricing policy: 800 UAH in May, 1000 UAH in June.

 • Relevant for students studying Architecture, Urban and Cultural Studies, Sociology, Design, and other programs with a valid student card.